 Do Your Research

 Before you start shopping, figure out what style you’re looking for.
 Your venue can help you narrow that down.
 If you’re having a beachside wedding, you’ll probably want a flowy, unfussy gown.
 Getting married at an upscale hotel?
 A formal ball gown could be your dress.
 Also find out what silhouettes best suit your body shape.

 Bring either your mom or a trusted friend when you dress shop, but limit your posse to two-four people.
 Too many opinions can make your dress shopping experience unnecessarily confusing.

 Go Wedding Dress Shopping

 This is the fun part!
 Go try on dresses.
-Try to limit your self and only go to a total of four bridal salons.
-More than four can get very overwhelming and confusing.
-As each bridal salon carries different designers.
-With Savvy Bridal you can try on high end designer gowns off the rack and keep it under budget.
+Try to limit yourself and only go to a total of four bridal salons.
+More than four can get very overwhelming and confusing, as each bridal salon carries different designers.
+With Savvy Bridal you can try on high-end designer gowns off the rack and keep it under budget.
 If you have been dreaming of a Vera Wang ball gown that retails for $5,000 but your budget is only $1,500, then have no fear because we can help.
 Even better you get to try on your actual gown and take it home that day.
-No need to wait 8-6 months for it to come in.
+No need to wait 6-8 months for it to come in.

 But should you decide to order your gown you want to get a jump-start on your gown search—if you’re not buying off the rack, your wedding dress is essentially custom made for you.
 This means it will take months of work to create and a series of alterations to fit your body perfectly.